re0078/Bayesian_Network_notebook_AI_SUT_spring_2021/BN_rep_p2.md

 = \sum_Z \frac{P(X)P(Y|X)P(Z|Y)P(W|Z)}{P(X)P(Y|X)} = \sum_Z P(Z|Y)P(W|Z) \\ \Rightarrow const.\ w.r.t.\ X
 $$

-So Here is a cond. independency that can be concluded from BN.
+So here is a cond. independency that can be concluded from BN.
 Is there any algorithm that can exploit all possible cond. independencies?